Contact Carter Yorkies

 silky coat!

-Piper is helping me answer daily emails.
+Piper is helping me answer daily Yorkie emails.

-Piper lives with me,
+Piper with me, in

-in Georgia
+Georgia

-Gnocchi, Ninjas teacup Yorkie
+Gnocchi, teacup Yorkie

 Ninja and her family on Mt.
 Spokane in